Full Fix: Nslookup works but ping fails on Windows 10/11

 - Click Change adapter options in the right pane.

-- List of all network connections will now appear.
+- A list of all network connections will now appear.
 Right-click your network connection and choose Properties from the menu.

 - Select Internet Protocol Version 4 (TCP/IPv4) from the list and click the Properties button.